 Award-winning epilepsy care

-For the last several years, North Shore University Hospital has been recognized as a Level 4 Epilepsy Center, the highest rating by the National Association of Epilepsy Centers (NAEC).
+North Shore University Hospital and Lenox Hill Hospital have been recognized as a Level 4 Epilepsy Center, the highest rating by the National Association of Epilepsy Centers (NAEC).
 Level 4 centers provide complex and intensive neurodiagnostic monitoring, in addition to extensive medical, neuropsychological and psychosocial treatment options.
 Fourth-level centers also offer comprehensive evaluations for epilepsy and a broad range of surgical procedures to treat the condition.

 - Diagnosis of seizures/epilepsy

 - Spells, transient events or neurologic symptoms or dysfunction: